24i/vigour_brisky-is/README.md

 <!-- VDOC END -->

-.is api for observables (observes until a value fulfils conditions) build-in promise support
+.is api for observables (observes until a value fulfils conditions)

 ```javascript
   // add a once listener